-A "Young Farmer" is someone who is at least 18 years old but not more than 40 years old in the year of their first BPS application (i.e. they cannot become 41 years old within the first calendar year of claiming the Young Farmer payment).
-They must be 'in control' of the business which is applying for BPS.
-They must have made their first successful BPS application within five years of taking control of the business.
+A "Young Farmer" is someone who is at least 18 years old but not more than 40 years old in the year of their first BPS application (- i.e. they cannot become 41 years old within that first calendar year of claiming the Young Farmer payment).
+They must be 'in control' of the business which is applying for BPS (definition of "in control" is set out by the RPA).
+They must have made their first successful BPS application within five years of taking control of the business

-The Young Farmer payment can be claimed for five years, starting from the year they make their first Young Farmer claim.
+The Young Farmer payment can be claimed for five years starting from the year they make their first Young Farmer claim.
 This means that it is now possible for farmers aged over 40 to claim the Young Farmer payment, providing they met the age criteria in their first year of claim.
 Their Basic Payment (excluding the Greening element) will be topped-up by up to an additional 25% for the first five years after they started farming or took control of the business.
 This top-up will apply on up to 90ha only.
-To qualify, a 'New or Young Farmer' certificate must be completed by a solicitor or accountant to confirm they have seen documentary evidence that the claimant qualifies, and be submitted to the RPA by 15th May.
+To qualify, a 'New or Young Farmer' certificate must be completed by a solicitor or accountant to confirm they have seen documentary evidence that the claimant qualifies, and submitted to the RPA by 15th May.